If you’ve wanted to learn how to stand-up paddleboard (SUP), the good people of Portland Paddle can help with a lesson.

 If you’re already an experienced paddleboarder looking to meet fellow SUPers and have an excuse to get on the water early every week, well, Portland Paddle can help with that, too.

 Even neater, these group paddles are free if you have your own board.
-If you need a board, you can rent from Portland Paddle for $15 (that’s $10 off the usual rate).
-Why is Portland Paddle offering free paddles early every Wednesday mornings?
-He just wants to see more people on the water.
+If you need a board, you can rent one from Portland Paddle for $15 (that’s $10 off the usual rate).
+Why is Portland Paddle offering free paddles early every Thursday morning?
+They just wants to see more people on the water.
 That’s it.

 Paddles start from the Portland Paddle location near the East End Beach parking lot and boat launch (at the bottom of the hill – look for the sandwich board and the racks filled with kayaks).
 The destination will be decided each week based on the conditions and the group itself, and paddles will last about an hour.

 So grab your paddleboard (don’t forget the all-important PFD), set your alarm if you need to, and hit the water every Thursday.